oracle-livelabs/oci/oci-stack-monitoring-getstarted/03-homepages/homepages.md

 * Become familiar with the layout of a resource homepage
 * Review Performance menu including, alarms, charts, tables, and Stack View
 * Review configuration details of the resource
-* Identifying relationships between resources.
+* Identifying relationships between resources
 * Putting it all together
-* Review E-Business Suite homepage
-* Review Stack View

 ### Prerequisites